Muay Thai shorts have been making frequent appearances in the fashion world recently, and not everyone is happy about it.

 Japanese brand Nigo also released a range of Muay Thai shorts under the Human Made collection, which includes pockets.
 Pharrell Williams, who has collaborated with the brand, has been seen wearing them in several social media posts.

 Other artists in the music industry have been sporting Muay Thai shorts, too.
-Missy Elliot was ahead of the game.
-Before any of this, she had her backup dancers wear Muay Thai shorts in the video for WTF (Where they From) in 2015 (spot them at 1:40).
+Missy Elliott was ahead of the game.
+In 2015, she had her backup dancers wear Muay Thai shorts in the video for WTF (Where They From) (spot them at 1:40).
 Last year, Janelle Monae also wore them in her music video for Pynk (at 2:56).

-A viral video featuring rapper 6IX9INE also featured a woman wearing a pair of Muay Thai shorts on a shopping trip.
+A viral video from rapper 6IX9INE also featured a woman wearing a pair of Top King Muay Thai shorts on a shopping trip.

 Muay Thai Fashion in Thailand

-The act of using Muay Thai apparel for fashion hasn’t just been committed by foreigners.
+It’s not just foreigners who are donning Muay Thai apparel for fashion.
 It’s happening in Thailand, too.
 Performers in Drag Race Thailand have been spotted wearing them on multiple occasions.
-First, Filipino contestant Jaja wore them for a beautiful boxer-inspired look in season 1.
+First, Filipino contestant Jaja wore them for a Beautiful Boxer-inspired look in season 1.

 In season 2, the show went a step further by having several contestants incorporate Muay Thai into their outfits for a music video, which involved a dance routine in the Asiatique ring on Bangkok’s riverfront.